Eazy1729/Simple_PingPong_Game/README.md

-This is a simple ping pong game used made for fun .
+This is a simple ping pong game made for fun .